amida-tech/blue-button-record/README.md

     var matchId1 = result[1]._id;
 });
 ```
-Individual match access is also available and will return the full blue-button data both for the existing entries and the partial entries
+Individual match access is also available and will return the full blue-button data both for the Master Health Record enty and the Partial Health Record entry
 ``` javascript
 bbr.getMatch('allergies', matchId0, function(err, result) {
     console.log(result.entry.allergen.name);